What's Your Conflict Style?

 The Deflector

 The Deflector is an expert at subtly shifting the focus of a conversation, often using a tactic known as "switch-tracking."
-This is when a response to feedback or criticism changes the subject, leading the conversation down a different track.
-For instance, consider this example:
+This is one of the more complicated relationship conflict styles as it leads to problems not getting addressed.
+Switch-Tracking is when a response to feedback or criticism changes the subject, leading the conversation down a different track.

-However, it's important to note that the Deflector's approach is not always intentional or malicious.
+But, it's important to note that the Deflector's approach is not always intentional or malicious.
 It can be a learned response to conflict, a way to protect themselves from perceived criticism or attack.
-Understanding this pattern can help in addressing it and finding more constructive ways to communicate and resolve conflicts.
+Understanding this pattern can help in addressing it and finding more constructive ways to communicate and resolve issues.

 The Volcano

-The Volcano has a type of anger that can be likened to a dormant volcano that suddenly erupts, causing havoc and destruction.
-This type of anger is characterized by sudden, explosive outbursts that are often out of proportion to the situation at hand.
+The Volcano has a type of anger that can be likened to a sleeping volcano that suddenly erupts, causing havoc and destruction.
+This is characterized by sudden, explosive outbursts that are often out of proportion to the situation at hand.
 The individual may seem calm and composed on the surface, but beneath that calm exterior, there's a buildup of anger and frustration that can explode without warning.

 The Volcano's anger may or may not be about the immediate situation or trigger, but it usually always includes underlying issues that have been swept under the rug.
-These issues could range from unresolved conflicts and unmet needs to feelings of being misunderstood or unappreciated.
+These issues could range from unresolved emotional hurts and unmet needs to feelings of being misunderstood or unappreciated.
 The explosive outbursts are merely symptoms of these deeper, unresolved issues.
-Their anger can be categorized as explosive or vengeful that was previously dormant or disowned.
+Their anger can be categorized as explosive or vengeful that was previously hidden or disowned.

-Living with or dealing with a Volcano can be challenging as their anger can be unpredictable and intense and will take a toll on a relationship.
+Living with or dealing with a Volcano can be a problem as their anger can be unpredictable and intense and will take a toll on any family.

 The Placater